IhitplayzYT/Main-Repo/IhitplayzYT_Arch/Finance/IBPCM.md

 ##### Payment gateway of India is Billdesk

 ## Large Value Payment Systems(LVPS):
 Used to settle larger payments between banks.
-They can be client ,interbank or payments for settlement from retail payment systems.eg : SWIFT
+They can be client ,interbank or payments for settlement from retail payment systems. eg : SWIFT

 ## Retail Payments Systems(RPS):
 Retail payments like payments from household and stores are settles. eg : NEFT